jmdimmick/jmdimmick/README.md

 ### Hi there 👋

 I am a feral programmer teaching myself web technologies little by little everyday.
-I enjoy highly creative coding projects and work in the industry as IT Business Analyst.
+I enjoy highly creative coding projects and work in the industry as an IT Business Analyst.

 ## Current Projects